dvarilek/filament-table-select/README.md

 ## Confirmation action

 By default, the component's state is automatically updated as records are selected.
-To require a confirmation of the selection, use the 'requiresSelectionConfirmation' method:
+To require a confirmation of the selection, use the `requiresSelectionConfirmation()` method:
 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;